Are you doggy paddling or doing the crawl?

 How did you get into this line of work?

-Are there any drawbacks to working in this field?
+Are there any drawbacks to working in dance?

 What are the highlights?

-What suggestions would you give to people interested in getting into this?
+What suggestions would you give to people interested in becoming a professional dancer?